 In ResourceFirst, it's easy to set color thresholds for key dashboards and views.

 Project Demand (i.e., Percent Filled)- On Project Demand Views, specifies the percentage of the demand that's been filled by resource assignments.
 In the example, if a resource demand is only 95% satisfied, the demand will show as yellow.
 If it's only 90% satisfied, it appears as orange.
 And if it's only 70% satisfied or less, it appears as Red.

-Effort Forecast (i.e. Percent Filled) - On Effort Forecast Views, specifies the percentage of the effort forecast that's able to be filled.
+Effort Forecast (Assignment) (i.e. Percent Filled) - On Assignment Views, specifies the percentage of the effort forecast that's able to be filled, given the overall capacity of the resource and the priority of this assignment relative to others for the resource..
 In the example, if a resource assignment is able to only be 99% filled by the resource, the assignment will show as yellow.
 If it can only be 75% filled, it appears as orange.
 And if it can be 50% filled or less, it appears as Red, depicting a significant shortfall.